skylarmacdonald/site/blog.md

 title: Blog
 ---

-This site is still too new for me to have written anything on my blog.
-But this is where it would be if I had added anything to it.
+This is where I'm writing about stuff that I'm up to, or at least will be when I remember to.